whitneyburton/portfolios/students/1603/marcella-wigg/20160428-marcella-wigg-m1.md

 **(For Brian)** On the afternoon before the Black Thursday assignment was due, despite the fact that he had a lot of work on his own project, Brian spent over an hour helping my group try to figure out how we could best find a particular result when one of our methods wasn't passing and we were frustrated.
 I have seen him help multiple other people under similar circumstances, as well, and I think this says a lot for his high degree of community involvement here.
 Even when he's facing his own challenges with a project, he tries to help the stuck as much as he can.

+**(For Lucy)** Several times during the module, Lucy assisted me with aspects of my projects I was struggling with.
+I especially appreciated her spending more than half an hour of her own work time to patiently explain concepts I did not yet understand on the day before Black Thursday was due.
+She has a strong grasp on the Ruby fundamentals, which shows both in her strong code and her ability to cogently explain concepts, and was kind to me about my understanding at a time when I felt very frustrated.

 ### Being a Community Member

 **(From Ilana)** From day one, Marcella was an easy going partner.
 Her ability to define the relationship from the beginning, helped set expectations for the whole project.
 She was open to working whenever was most convenient and stayed exceptionally focused.
 Whenever we would hit a frustrating part of Black Thursday, Marcella would be the one to push us to fight through the problem.
 She would anticipate bugs before they happened and would know when running tests, exactly the information we were expecting.
 Marcella was patient when I would get frustrated and her motivation to complete the task at hand inspired me to keep moving forward in a difficult time.
 I would recommend Marcella to anyone as a wonderful partner or any company.

+**(From Lucy)** "I've been lucky enough to have a chance to work with Marcella on several occasions now.
+Time and time again I am impressed with the dedication and commitment she has shown to Turing.
+Her dedication to learning everything Turing has to offer is evident in her knowledge of Ruby fundamentals and desire to not only get her projects done but get them done well.
+Her incredible work ethic shows through each day in class and on her projects.
+I look forward to getting the chance to work with her in the future."

 ### Playing a Part
 * Participated in Hopper Posse